Switzerland: Personal Taxation

 In December 2007, the Swiss canton of Obwalden became the first canton to adopt a flat rate of tax for individual income taxpayers, following a recent cantonal referendum.
 Obwalden's authorities announced the decision to put in place a flat tax after 90% of the canton's electorate voted in favour of the proposal.

 Obwalden had been forced to review its tax system following a complaint from Socialist Party deputy Josef Zisyadis that reforms put in place in January 2006 had created a regressive tax system, where wealthy taxpayers paid a lower tax rate than those on lower incomes, and which was therefore unconstitutional.

 Zisyadis succeeded in getting the tax overturned by the Federal Tribunal in Lausanne in June, stating at the time that the court's decision had "put a brake on the fiscal cannibalism between the cantons".

-After a referendum in 2005, Obwalden, a tiny mountainous region in the centre of Switzerland, brought in an income tax law which cut tax for those earning more than CHF300,000 per year to 1% from 2.35%.
+After a referendum in 2005, Obwalden, a tiny mountainous region in the centre of Switzerland, brought in an income tax law which cut tax for those earning more than CHF300,000 per year from 2.35% to 1%.
 Individuals earning up to CHF70,000 paid 8% and those with income up to CHF300,000 paid up to 6%.
 At the same time, Obwalden also cut corporate tax to 6.6%, making it one of the lowest rates in Switzerland.